A faithful linear-categorical action of the mapping class group of a surface with boundary: Introduction

 In more detail, the structure is as follows.
 To a surface $F$ with boundary and a marked point on each boundary component, we associate a finite-dimensional algebra $\Blg(F)$ over $\Field=\ZZ/2$.
 (There is some choice in the definition of $\Blg(F)$; see Section~\ref{sec:algebras}.)
 To a mapping class $\phi\co F\to F$, fixing the boundary, we associate a quasi-isomorphism class of finite-dimensional differential $\Blg(F)$-bimodules $\CFDAa(\phi)$.
 These have the property that

 Moreover,

 where $\lsub{\Blg(F)}\Blg(F)_{\Blg(F)}$ denotes the algebra $\Blg(F)$ viewed as a bimodule over itself.

 Let $\lsub{\Blg(F)}\ModCat$ denote the category of finitely-generated left $\Blg(F)$-modules.
 For each mapping class $\phi$ we have a functor $\Phi_\phi\co \lsub{\Blg(F)}\ModCat\to \lsub{\Blg(F)}\ModCat$ given by $\Phi_\phi(\cdot)=\CFDAa(\phi)\otimes_{\Blg(F)}\cdot$.
 Equations~(\ref{eq:DADA-pairing}) and~(\ref{eq:id-is-id}) almost imply that this is an action; the main defect is that Equation~(\ref{eq:DADA-pairing}) only gives homotopy equivalences, not isomorphisms (or equalities).
 To rectify this, we replace $\lsub{\Blg(F)}\ModCat$ with the associated derived category $\DerBounded(\lsub{\Blg(F)}\ModCat)$ of finitely-generated modules.
 (This is quite concrete: since finite-dimensional modules over our algebras admit finite-dimensional projective resolutions, $\DerBounded(\lsub{\Blg(F)}\ModCat)$ is just the homotopy category of finitely-generated projective modules over $\Blg(F)$.)
 Equations~(\ref{eq:DADA-pairing}) and~(\ref{eq:id-is-id}) then imply that tensoring with the modules $\CFDAa(\psi)$ gives an action of the mapping class group on $\DerBounded(\lsub{\Blg(F)}\ModCat)$.
 (There are some subtleties related to group actions on categories.
-We collect the definitions in~\cite[Section 8]{LOT2}, to which we refer the concerned reader.)
+See for example \cite[Section 8]{LOT2} for a review of the relevant definitions.)

 The bimodules $\CFDAa(\phi)$ carry geometric information.
 In particular, the rank of the homology of $\CFDAa(\phi)$ is given by a certain intersection number.
 This turns out to be enough to prove that